PDF version (1.7 MB)

-The Minerals and Metals Sector of Natural Resources Canada promotes the participation of Aboriginal communities in minerals and metals activities across Canada by sharing information on Aboriginal-industry leading practices.
+The Lands and Minerals Sector of Natural Resources Canada promotes the participation of Aboriginal communities in minerals and metals activities across Canada by sharing information on Aboriginal industry leading practices.

-The Diavik Diamond Mine (Diavik) in an unincorporated joint venture between Diavik Diamond Mines (2012) Inc. (a Rio Tinto company) and Dominion Diamond Diavik Limited Partnership, both headquartered in Yellowknife, Northwest Territories.
-The mine, located 300 kilometres northeast of Yellowknife, consists of three diamond-bearing deposits, or kimberlite pipes, located just off shore a 20-square-kilometre island under the waters of Lac de Gras.
-Construction of the mine, which is expected to have a mine life of 16 to 22 years, started in 2000 and commercial production of the mine’s rough diamonds commenced in January 2003.
+The Diavik Diamond Mine (Diavik) is an unincorporated joint venture between Diavik Diamond Mines (2012) Inc. (a Rio Tinto company) and Dominion Diamond Diavik Limited Partnership, both headquartered in Yellowknife, Northwest Territories.
+The mine is 300 kilometres (km) northeast of Yellowknife and consists of three kimberlite pipes.
+The mine is on a 20-km2 island under the waters of Lac de Gras.
+Construction of the mine started in 2000, and commercial production of the mine’s rough diamonds commenced in January 2003.
 Mining operations are expected to continue beyond 2020.

-In 1999, Diavik entered into a Socio-Economic Monitoring Agreement with the Government of the Northwest Territories to formalize its commitments to provide training, employment, scholarship programs, and business opportunities to local Aboriginal peoples.
-This agreement was ratified through individual Participation Agreements negotiated with each of the five signatory Aboriginal groups, including the Tlicho Government (formerly Dogrib Treaty 11 Council), Yellowknives Dene First Nation, the North Slave Metis Alliance, the Kitikmeot Inuit Association, and the Lutsel K’e Dene Band.
+In 1999, Diavik entered into a Socio-Economic Monitoring Agreement with the Government of the Northwest Territories to formalize its commitments to provide training, employment, scholarship programs and business opportunities to local Aboriginal peoples.
+This agreement was ratified through individual Participation Agreements negotiated with each of the five signatory Aboriginal groups, including the Tlicho Government (formerly Dogrib Treaty 11 Council), Yellowknives Dene First Nation, the North Slave Metis Alliance, the Kitikmeot Inuit Association, and the Lutsel K’e Dene First Nation.

 Employment and Training

-Diavik recognizes its significant role in creating new and long-term business opportunities that can lead to increased capacity for the local business community.
-As a result, Diavik has entered into several long-term-operations labour contracts with Aboriginal and northern businesses who supply approximately half of its work force.
+Diavik recognized its significant role in creating new and long-term business opportunities that can lead to increased capacity for the local business community.
+As a result, Diavik has entered into several long-term-operations labour contracts with Aboriginal and northern businesses that supply over one third of its work force.
 Diavik works closely with Aboriginal-owned companies to assist them in building capacity so they are better positioned to pursue potential future business opportunities.
-Capital and business spending on construction and operations expenditures reached $2121 million over the period January 2000 to December 2005.
-Of this, $974 million was spent through northern companies and of the $4.3 billion, $2.3 billion was with Aboriginal businesses.
+Capital and business spending on construction and operations expenditures reached $6 billion from January 2000 to June 2013.
+Of this, $4.3 billion was spent through northern companies and of the $4.3 billion, $2.3 billion was with Aboriginal businesses.

-Diavik, as a four-time Canada’s Top Employer, was recognized in 2005 as a leader in Aboriginal relations by reaching the prestigious Gold level of achievement under the Canadian Council for Aboriginal Business’s Progressive Aboriginal Relations program.
+Diavik, as a four-time Canada’s Top Employer, was recognized in 2011 as a leader in Aboriginal relations and was re-certified with the prestigious Gold level of achievement under the Canadian Council for Aboriginal Business’s Progressive Aboriginal Relations program.

 Diavik has entered into an Environmental Agreement with local Aboriginal groups and the federal and territorial governments.
 Concluded in March 2000, the agreement formalizes Diavik’s environmental protection commitments, establishes reclamation security requirements, and provides transparency and oversight to local communities.
-Diavik’s adaptive management and custom prevention programs are designed to protect the local environment.
+Diavik’s adaptive management and customized prevention programs are designed to protect the local environment.
 Included in the environmental management system is protection for caribou and other wildlife, as well as water and fish habitat.
-Diavik is a recipient of the Environmental Excellence in Exploration (E3) Award from the Prospectors and Developers Association of Canada.
+Diavik has established an Environmental Monitoring Advisory Board that is comprised of First Nation groups that are affected by the mine, governments and Diavik.

 Diavik’s vision is to be Canada’s premier diamond producer, creating a legacy of responsible safety, environmental and employee development practices, and enduring community benefits.